letqingbin/JDPlayer/README.md

 ## How to change video quality?

-1. In JDPlayerView, you should custom your own control(such as button),and invoke
+1. In JDPlayerView, you should custom your own control (e.g. a button), and invoke
 ```
 - (void)didVideoQualityButtonPressed;
 ```
-in button's control events(such as UIControlEventTouchUpInside);
+in button's control events (e.g. UIControlEventTouchUpInside).

-2. In your own Controller,change video quality in delegate
+2. In your own controller, change video quality in delegate
 ```
 - (void)videoPlayer:(JDPlayer *)videoPlayer didVideoQualityButtonPressed:(JDVideoModel *)videoModel;
 ```